Conditional stability in determining source terms of semilinear parabolic partial differential equations: Introduction

 \subsection{Organization of the paper}

-Section~2 introduces Littlewood--Paley blocks and Bony’s decomposition with all product and commutator estimates.
-Section~3 develops the paralinearization of the fixed nonlinearity and obtains a linearized equation on a short time window.
-Section~4 treats the time-differentiated equation and its Carleman-type estimate, leading to the proof of \cref{thm:main}.
-Section~5 summarizes conclusions and possible extensions.
+Section~2 collects notation and harmonic analysis tools (Littlewood--Paley decomposition, Besov spaces, Bony's decomposition, and product estimates).
+Section~3 formulates the inverse problem and states the main stability theorem.
+Section~4 develops the short-time paralinearization and derives a reduced linear equation with small coefficients.
+Section~5 studies the time-differentiated equation and establishes a suitable Carleman estimate.
+Finally, Section~6 completes the proof of the main theorem, and Section~7 summarizes conclusions and perspectives.